kepler16/kmono/README.md

 clojure -T:kmono run :exec \"just test\"
 ```

-During each command following environment variables are passed:
+During each command following environment variables are available for each package:
 - `KMONO_PKG_VERSION` - version of a package
 - `KMONO_PKG_DEPS` - dependency overrides for a package
 - `KMONO_PKG_NAME` - full name of a package artifact, e.g. `com.example/my-lib`